Boards of Examiners and Notification of Mitigating Circumstances

 Assessment of student's work is generally carried out by a Board of Examiners, usually consisting of academic staff and, in the case of final-year students, one or more external examiners who are normally senior members of academic staff from other UK universities.

-If you are prevented for medical reasons from attending an examination paper or any part of an examination you should submit to your department a doctor's note confirming your inability to take or complete the examination at the prescribed time, not later than three days following the last day of your University examinations (unless there are specific and acceptable circumstances which justify an extension of this deadline).
+If you are prevented for medical reasons from attending an examination paper or any part of an examination you should submit to your department a Mitigating Circumstances Form (MCF) to report mitigating circumstances arising during an examination.
+Relevant evidence must be submitted, e.g. a doctor's certificate note confirming your inability to take or complete the examination at the prescribed time and cases must be submitted on the MCF to the Mitigating Circumstances Officer within 24 hours of the examination in question.
+Evidence should be submitted within five working days of the submission being made.

 Please note that the responsibility for informing your department of possible mitigating circumstances lies with you, the student.
-Please ensure any mitigating evidence is submitted to your department in time for the meeting of the relevant Board of Examiners and please note that the University's appeal procedures cannot be used simply to present mitigating evidence late which could have been provided to the Board of Examiners' meeting.
+Please ensure any mitigating evidence is submitted to your department by the deadlines stated in the student handbook or on the department’s website in time for the meeting of the relevant Board of Examiners and please note that the University's appeal procedures cannot be used simply to present mitigating evidence late which could have been provided to the Board of Examiners' meeting.

 More detailed information about mitigating circumstances and their treatment is available on the Teaching Quality Office web page at: